 \citet{DBLP:conf/pldi/HuangQSW20} describe an approach which combines parallelism with a divide-and conquer methodology to perform synthesis with enumeration and deduction (conceptually similar to rewriting).
 ReGiS offers additional parallelization opportunities, by allowing the enumeration and rewriting to happen in parallel.

-Using a rewriting-based approach for expression simplification requires a technique for overcoming \textit{local minima} in the rewriting.
-We achieve this by combining equality saturation-based rewriting with syntax-guided synthesis. \citet{DBLP:conf/pldi/NandiWAWDGT20} leverage equality saturation \cite{DBLP:journals/corr/abs-1012-1802, DBLP:journals/pacmpl/WillseyNWFTP21} while performing search in the context of CAD model decompilation, but they do not offer global minimality guarantees, or a cost function beyond expression size.
-They overcome local minima by speculatively adding non-semantics-preserving rewrites, and then ``undo'' these later, after the final expression has been extracted.
+Using a rewriting-based approach for expression optimization requires a technique for overcoming \textit{local minima} in the rewriting.
+We achieve this by combining equality saturation-based rewriting with syntax-guided synthesis. \citet{DBLP:conf/pldi/NandiWAWDGT20} leverage equality saturation \cite{DBLP:journals/corr/abs-1012-1802, DBLP:journals/pacmpl/WillseyNWFTP21} while performing search for CAD model decompilation, but they do not offer global minimality guarantees, or cost functions beyond expression size.
+They overcome local minima by speculatively adding non-semantics-preserving rewrites, and ``undo'' these later, after the final expression has been extracted.

-Cosy \cite{DBLP:conf/icse/LoncaricET18, DBLP:conf/pldi/LoncaricTE16} enumeratively synthesizes data structures, and uses a \textit{lossy} ``deduplication'' mechanism to maintain equivalence classes.
-In contrast, our approach compactly maintains \textit{all} equivalence class members, not just representatives.
-Program Synthesis with Equivalence Reduction \cite{DBLP:conf/vmcai/SmithA19} shares our goal of combining synthesis with rewriting, but requires a \textit{term-rewriting system} (TRS).
-Constructing a TRS is undecidable, meaning human input (e.g., using a proof assistant) is typically needed, while our approach is fully-automated.
+Cosy \cite{DBLP:conf/icse/LoncaricET18, DBLP:conf/pldi/LoncaricTE16} enumeratively synthesizes data structures, using a \textit{lossy} ``deduplication'' mechanism to maintain equivalence classes.
+Our approach compactly maintains \textit{all} equivalence class members, not just representatives. \citet{DBLP:conf/vmcai/SmithA19} combine synthesis with rewriting, but require a \textit{term-rewriting system} (TRS).
+Constructing a TRS is undecidable, so human input (using a proof assistant) is typically needed, while our approach is fully-automated.

+There are machine learning-based approaches that combine synthesis-like search with rewriting \cite{DBLP:conf/fmcad/0002S16, NeuRewriter}.
+The key distinction between these approaches and ours is the need for \textit{training data}, whereas our approach is designed to operate without this.
+These data-driven approaches typically cannot guarantee \textit{global} optimality, and also cannot propose \textit{new} rules---said another way, they offer a purely syntactic approach to optimization.

-A related but orthogonal topic is \textit{synthesizing rewrite rules}, which has been investigated in the context of security hardware/software \cite{DBLP:conf/pldi/LeeLOY20} and SMT solvers \cite{DBLP:conf/sat/NotzliRBNPBT19}.
-Another orthogonal research direction is \textit{theory exploration}, which uses E-graphs to enumerate lemmas for use in theorem provers \cite{DBLP:journals/corr/abs-2009-04826}.
+A related topic is \textit{synthesizing rewrite rules}, which has been investigated in the context of security hardware/software \cite{DBLP:conf/pldi/LeeLOY20} and SMT \cite{DBLP:conf/sat/NotzliRBNPBT19}.
+Another related direction is \textit{theory exploration}, which uses E-graphs to enumerate lemmas for theorem proving \cite{DBLP:journals/corr/abs-2009-04826}.